-To migrate pre-Version 6 databases owned by an instance, perform the following steps:
+To migrate databases owned by an instance, perform the following steps:

 - Step 1.
-Log in with a user account that has SYSADM authority.
-See "Working with the System Administrative Group" on page 46 for more information. - Step 2.
-Ensure that the databases you want to migrate are cataloged.
-To retrieve a list of all catalogued databases on your system, enter the db2 list database directory command. - Step 3.
-Migrate the database using the db2 migrate database command.
-For more information refer to the Command Reference.
+Log on with a user ID that has SYSADM authority. - Step 2.
+Ensure that the databases you want to migrate are cataloged. - Step 3.
+Migrate the database.
+Refer to the Command Reference for the database migration syntax command.